ZXEducation/mpv/DOCS/man/input.rst

 ``subprocess``
-    Similar to ``run``, but gives more control about process execution to the caller, and does not detach the process.
+    Similar to ``run``, but gives more control about process execution to the caller, and does does not detach the process.

     You can avoid blocking until the process terminates by running this command asynchronously.
 (For example ``mp.command_native_async()`` in Lua scripting.)